lehmannfa/HEMEW3D/README.md

 ### Practical use
 Materials are provided as `.npy` arrays, readable with python: `a = np.load(‘materials0-1999.npy’)` Each file contains 2000 materials.
 Therefore, `a` is of shape (2000, 32, 32, 32).
 Indices correspond to the material index, the x coordinate (from West to East), the y coordinate (from South to North), and the z coordinate (from bottom to top).
 The 15 materials files amount to 3.9GB.
 They are downloadable individually on [Recherche Data Gouv](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.57745/LAI6YU).
-A batch of 10 materials is given in the `data` folder for illustration purposes.
+After download, they should be place in the `data` folder.
 *Note: Although the principles are similar to design materials in both versions of the dataset, a new set of 30,000 materials was designed for the second version.
 Therefore, one must not use materials of the first version to predict the velocity fields of the second version.*

 For version 1: Metadata are given in the `data` folder.
 They contain the minimum, mean, maximum and standard deviation of each material.